maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ### XML remote procedure call
 + router> show system name-resolution \| display xml rpc
 + **Feedback : You can determine the RPC by using the show interfaces ge-0/0/0 command with the \| display xml rpc command option at the end.**

+### Programming Language
++ Python
++ Feedback : Python communicates with the Junos XML API both on-box and off-box.

+### XML element nodes
++ An element node consists of everything between an opening and closing tag pair.
++ **Feedback : XML elements or everything within a matching start and end tag are represented as element nodes in a document object model.**